 The STARR-seq studies on fly cell-lines provide the most comprehensive MPRA datasets as the whole genome was tested for regulatory activity within these assays and these assays were performed with multiple core promoters (cite31, 50).
-Hence, we chose to create metaprofiles using the histone modification H3K27ac at active STARR-seq peaks (see Figure 1 and Methods) identified within the S2 cell-line of fly.
+Hence, we chose to create metaprofiles using the histone modification H3K27ac at active STARR-seq peaks (see Figure 1 and Methods) identified within the S2 cell-line of the fly.
 Approximately 70% of the active STARR-seq peaks contain an easily identifiable double peak pattern even though there is a lot of variability in the distance between the two maxima of the double peak in the ChIP-chip signal (Figure S1).
 Even though the minimum tends to occur in the center of these two maxima on average, the distance between the two maxima in the double peaks can vary between 300 and 1100 base pairs.
 During aggregation, we aligned the two maxima in the H3K27ac signal across different STARR-seq peaks, followed by interpolation and smoothening the signal before calculating the average metaprofile.
 In addition, an optional flipping step was performed to maintain the asymmetry in the underlying H3K27ac double peak because it may be associated with the directionality of transcription [42].
 We also calculated the dependent metaprofiles for thirty other histone marks and DHS signal by applying the same set of transformations to these datasets.
-The metaprofile for the histone marks associated with active regulatory regions were also double peak signals and the maxima across different histone modification signals tended to align with each other on average (Figure S2).
+The metaprofile for the histone marks associated with active regulatory regions were also double peak signals, and the maxima across different histone modification signals tended to align with each other on average (Figure S2).
 This indicates that a large number of histone modifications tend to simultaneously co-occur on the nucleosomes flanking an active enhancer or promoter.
 In contrast, as expected, the DHS signal displayed a single peak at the center of the H3K27ac double peak (Figure 1).
-In addition, repressive marks such as H3K27me3 were depleted in these regions and the metaprofile for these regions did not contain a double peak signal (Figure S2).
+In addition, repressive marks such as H3K27me3 were depleted in these regions, and the metaprofile for these regions did not contain a double peak signal (Figure S2).

-Occurrence of metaprofile is predictive of regulatory activity:
+Match of a metaprofile is predictive of regulatory activity: